Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

 1. Block HAProxy access to the `ncn-images` bucket if the client is not an NCN (NMN) or PXE booting from the MTL network.
 This via a HAProxy ACL on the storage servers.
 2. Enable access logging for HAProxy.
-3. Block Rados GW network access (port 8080) to if the client is not an NCN (NMN) or originating from the HMN network.
+3. Block Rados GW network access (port 8080) if the client is not an NCN (NMN) or originating from the HMN network.
 This via `iptables` rules on the storage servers.

 ## Limitations